Camp Thornton #2605 and the Civil Conservation Corps, Camp Motto: "String Along"

-The marker is located in Thornton in Sweet Woods Park which is on the west side of Cottage Grove Avenue just below its intersection with 183rd Street.
+The marker is located in Thornton in Sweet Woods Park which is on the west side of Cottage Grove Avenue just south of its intersection with 183rd Street.
 The marker is located along a walking path, just inside the entrance to the forest preserve.

 The Village of Thornton Historical Society and the Illinois State Historical Society